EU raids banks in lending rates probe

 | BRUSSELS/FRANKFURT

-BRUSSELS/FRANKFURT The European Commission has raided banks, including Deutsche Bank (DBKGn.DE), in a probe into suspected fixing of interbank lending benchmark Euribor, the third major investigation of the finance sector by the EU's powerful executive this year.
+BRUSSELS/FRANKFURT The European Commission has raided banks, including Deutsche Bank, in a probe into suspected fixing of interbank lending benchmark Euribor, the third major investigation of the finance sector by the EU's powerful executive this year.

 The EU's executive, which has powers to impose heavy fines if it finds wrongdoing, said it had carried out the searches on concerns that the companies involved may have broken antitrust rules.